 People spend almost half of their waking hours thinking about something other than what they are doing, according to research.
 If our own minds wander so frequently, how can we be present with others?
 Mindfulness is the practice of noticing and accepting the current moment without judgment.
 Often viewed as a way of enhancing our inner lives, it also holds enormous potential to deepen connections with romantic partners, children, parents, friends, co-workers and almost anyone who crosses our path.
 Tibetan meditation specialist Alejandro Chaoul, Ph.D., and psychologist Michael Winters, Ph.D., co-teach this new course blending Eastern and Western approaches to enhance presence and meaning in relationships.
 Whether you are seeking to deepen an already-strong bond or fortify a relationship facing challenges, develop a toolkit to bring more mindfulness to your interactions.
 Individuals and couples are welcome in this supportive course with in-class exercises and optional weekly practices.
 No previous mindfulness experience is necessary.

 Michael Winters, Ph.D., is a psychologist in private practice in Houston, former director of the Rice University Counseling Center and a frequent presenter at the Glasscock School of Continuing Studies.
-He is a diplomate in logotherapy—a meaning-centered psychotherapy—and has also taught courses at Rice University, Purdue University, the University of Houston and other higher education institutions.
+He is a diplomate in logotherapy—a meaning-centered psychotherapy—and has taught at Rice University, Purdue University, the University of Houston and other higher-education institutions.

 Term: Fall 2017

 End Date: Nov.
 13, 2017

 Location: Rice campus

 Early Registration: $190 if registering by Sept.
 25